-I have had Canon’s new compact servo lens, the CN-E 18-80mm T4.4, for a year now and thought I’d put down some thoughts.
-If you follow me on Instagram you’ve seen the lens in a lot of my BTS images, it has basically become my go-to lens for many situations.
+I have had Canon’s new compact servo lens, the CN-E 18-80mm T4.4, for a year now and I love it.
+So much so that If you follow me on Instagram you’ve seen the lens peppered throughout my BTS images.
+It has become my go-to lens for most situations.

-I’m not going to go into everything about the lens as one would do in a full review but instead concentrate on what I think I can add to the conversation.
+I’m not going to go into everything about the lens here, as one would do in a full review, but instead concentrate on what I think I can add to the conversation.

 The CN-E 18-80mm has become my go-to lens because of its image quality, its ease of use, and its focal range.
-I film a lot of interviews, a lot of b-roll for the interviews, and many client b-roll libraries.
-In the past I would use a mix of Canon L glass zooms: the 16-35mm f/4L IS, the 24-70mm f/2.8L II, the 24-105mm f/4L IS, and the 70-200mm f/2.8L IS II.
-I do own primes as well but more often than not the speed and versatility of zooms wins out on video projects.
+I film a lot of interviews, a lot of b-roll for those interviews, and many client b-roll libraries.
+In the past it would take many L glass zooms to complete those projects.
+I often drew from the 16-35mm f/4L IS, the 24-70mm f/2.8L II, the 24-105mm f/4L IS, and the 70-200mm f/2.8L IS II.

 I should note that the CN-E 18-80mm is designed for Super35 cinema cameras.
 It does not have full-frame 35mm coverage.
 The 18-80mm range on Super35 is the equivalent of ~24mm-120mm on a full-frame 35mm sensor.

-Over the Canon L zooms, the CN-E 18-80mm is parfocal, so it holds focus as you zoom, and it is a true T4.4 (f/4 equivalent).
-The image does not darken or lighten based on the focal length.
-It also has image stabilization which is fine-tuned to video.
-It has three image stabilization (IS) options; A, B, and C. A, “normal”, is a traditional amount of IS when the camera is handheld and track other objects; B, “heavy”, is for when the camera itself is moving a lot in addition to the subject; and C, “tripod”, is a dampened IS for tripod based work.
-C doesn’t suffer from the drift or sponginess you see when using a camera on sticks and a stills lens’ IS.
+The CN-E 18-80mm also has image stabilization which is fine-tuned to video, something that is lacking in older stills lens designs.
+It has three modes; A, B, and C. A, “normal”, is a traditional amount of IS for when the camera is handheld but used to track other objects; B, “heavy”, is for when the camera itself is moving a lot in addition to the subject; and C, “tripod”, is a dampened IS for tripod based work.
+Mode C will not show the drift or sponginess typical of using an image stablized stills lens.

-Breathing can be a factor when using some lenses for video.
-It describes a change in image size within the frame as one racks focus from near to far and vice versa.
-If you are not racking focus within a shot you won’t see it but should you need to, and if the breathing is bad, it can be disconcerting to the viewer.
-The CN-E 18-80mm has a bit of breathing at its wide end but it is gone within a few millimeters of 18mm.
+Lens Breathing can be a factor when using stills lenses for video.
+It refers to a change in the image size within the frame as one racks focus from near to far or vice versa.
+If the breathing is bad, it can be disconcerting to the viewer and ruin a clip.
+The CN-E 18-80mm has a bit of breathing at its wide end but it is extremely limited and it disappears completely by about 20mm.

 But it’s a T4.4…. it is.
 That’s an f/4 equivalent and it is what it is.
 If you need faster then the CN-E 18-80mm lens isn’t the lens you are looking for.
 The tradeoff with the CN-E is to size, weight, and cost.
 You can have faster but it will be bigger, heavier, and cost a lot more.
 Five times as much for a Canon T2.9 17-120mm Cine-Servo zoom lens, eight times as much for an all manual CN-E 14.5-60mm T2.6 zoom lens.
 The weight of each of those lenses is about three times as much, and five times as much as a CN-E 18-80mm respectively.

-Newer options are out there for cinema zooms – some a bit faster like the Zeiss 21-100mm lens but that lens is all manual and has a variable T stop, T2.9-3.9.
-It also costs twice as much and it weighs almost twice as much.
-It’s a great lens but its really a different type of lens.
+There are now other options available for cinema zooms… There are and some are a bit faster but the same trade-offs I just mentioned remain.
+For example, the Zeiss 21-100mm lens is all manual but it costs twice as much and it weighs almost twice as much.
+It also has a variable T stop, T2.9-3.9.
+It’s a great lens but it is really a different type of lens.
 The Angenieux EZ-1 30-90mm S35 Cinema Lens is similar.
-It is a fixed T2.0, not quite the same focal length, costs twice as much, and it’s fully manual.
+It is two-stops faster and has a fixed T2.0 aperture, but it is not quite the same focal length, weak on the wide end, it costs twice as much, and it’s fully manual.

-Canon should include the servo grip with the lens, the ZSG-C10.
-Yes, they should and they currently are but that’s a promotion which has been running since late last fall, was reinstated for this winter, and the future of it is unknown.
+Canon should include the servo grip with the lens, the ZSG-C10… Yes, they should and they currently are but that’s a promotion which has been running since late last fall, was reinstated for this winter, and the future of it is unknown.
 The lens does come with a built-in servo controller which can be run from two buttons on the lens or via a Canon Cinema Camera’s joystick.
 That’s helpful but it’s not the entire story.
-Operating the lens that way you can set the speed of the zoom in the camera menu but you cannot ramp it in or out or change it on the fly.
+Operating the lens that way you can set the speed of the zoom but you cannot ramp it in or out or change it on the fly.
 The accessory servo grip has a zoom rocker like an ENG lens.
 You can fully control the speed and finesse it as needed from the grip.
 The grip also adds a record button and a push-AF button (I wish it also had a joystick and aperture dial to better replicate the camera’s side grip.)
-And as important, the servo grip also has an Arri style rosette mount so you can place it pretty much anywhere (but see below).
+And as important, the servo grip also has an Arri style rosette mount so you can place it pretty much anywhere.

-The grip, cable, and lens catch-22.
-If you want to use the grip off of the lens or avoid the servo grip’s power plug sticking out you’ll need Zacuto’s right-angle adapter.
+The grip, cable, and lens catch-22… If you want to use the grip off of the lens or avoid the servo grip’s power plug sticking out you’ll need Zacuto’s right-angle adapter.
 It’s a $360 6″ cable extender with a right-angle plug.
 It works and it’s pretty much a necessity if you want to use the servo grip off of the lens.
 That’s one catch.
 A second catch is a lens support.
-Canon is of the opinion that if you are not using the servo grip attached to the rosette on the lens (part of the servo grip kit) then you do not need a lens support.
+Canon is of the opinion that if you are not using the servo grip attached to the rosette on the lens (the on-lens rosette is an attachment which is part of the servo grip kit) then you do not need a lens support.
 But what if you want to use a lens support?
 Well, it is pretty much impossible to use a generic lens support because the lens’ built-in servo motor gets in the way.
-So, you need Canon’s OEM lens support post and as of last winter Canon does not sell it on its own.
+So, you need Canon’s OEM lens support post and as of last winter Canon does not sell the lens support post on its own.
 Canon’s lens support post is only sold as part of the servo grip kit.
 If you want lens support then you have to get the servo grip.
-It’s not an issue if Canon continues to include a free servo grip with each lens but Canon really should include the lens support post with the lens purchase, not as an item only available in the servo grip kit.
+It’s not an issue if Canon continues to include a free servo grip kit with each lens but Canon really should include the lens support post with the lens purchase, not as an item only available in the servo grip kit.